trustmi-network-ltd/aioarango/docs/async.rst

 Async API Execution
 -------------------

-In **asynchronous API executions**, python-arango sends API requests to ArangoDB in fire-and-forget style.
+In **asynchronous API executions**, aioarango sends API requests to ArangoDB in fire-and-forget style.
 The server processes the requests in the background, and the results can be retrieved once available via :ref:`AsyncJob` objects.